chrishyland/chrishyland.github.io/_posts/2018-09-05-monte-integration.md

 ---

 ## Numerical Integration
 We have a function h(x) which we seek to evaluate at a grid of points x.
-We then use those values to approximate h by a piecewise linear function, which we can integrate exactly in order to find an approximation to $\int_{x \in D}h(x)dx$.
+We then use those values to approximate h by a piecewise linear function, which we can integrate exactly in order to find an approximation to $$\int_{x \in D}h(x)dx$$.
 Keep this integral in mind as we will spend the rest of this chapter on finding out how to evaluate this integral.
 Such examples of this include both midpoint and trapezoid rule.
 These algorithms converge quickly in low dimension with bounded domains.

 <div class="toleft">
     <img class="image" src="/assets/Monte-integration/trapezoid.png" alt="Alt Text">